bandohq/docs/widget/configure.md

 ### Initialize Form Values

 The Bando Widget utilizes several form values to retrieve and execute routes.
-These include `fromToken`,`blockedCountries` and `country`.
+These include `fromToken`,`blockedCountries`, `product` and `country`.
 Typically, these values are set through the widget's UI, but they can also be programmatically initialized and updated.

 By preconfiguring these options, you can enhance the user experience by ensuring that the widget is preloaded with the appropriate chains, tokens, amounts, and addresses for a transaction.
 This reduces the need for manual input, guiding users through a smoother flow.

 #### How to Initialize:

-- **Widget Configuration**: You can add values such as `fromToken\`,`blockedCountries\`or`country\` directly into the widget configuration.
+- **Widget Configuration**: You can add values such as `fromToken\`, `product\`,`blockedCountries\`or`country\` directly into the widget configuration.
 - **URL Search Parameters**: If the `buildUrl` option in the widget config is set to `true`, these form values can be added as URL parameters on the page where the widget is displayed.

 When you set these form values via configuration or URL parameters, the corresponding form fields in the widget UI will automatically update to reflect those values.